fangederos/thermo-scout/README.md

    ```
    git clone https://github.com/matheuslazzarotto/thermo-scout.git
    ```
-- Go to the executable's directory and run it:
+- Go to the executable's directory, compile the program and run it:
    ```
    cd thermo-scout/
+    gcc -o thermo-scout thermo-scout.c -lncurses
    ./thermo-scout
    ```
 The script will continuously display temperature readings in your terminal window.
 Use `Ctrl+C` to terminate the process.